CodeSportLabs/dao-public/README.md

 4. Display and Interact with Smart Contract Financials: https://builders-dao.vercel.app/finance

-# Deploy of Contract to Mumbai on August 21, 2022
+# Deploy of Smart Contract to Mumbai on August 21, 2022

 Smart Contract Addresses: